With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 Often completed in a hospital, it is more common for a general anaesthetic to be given, particularly for children or if multiple teeth are being removed.

-However, it is still perfectly possible to have it completed with use of a local anaesthetic.
+However, it is still perfectly possible to have it completed with the use of a local anaesthetic.

-Surgical extractions performed within hospitals are normally completed by an oral maxillofacial surgeons.
-Specialists in procedures that involve the head and the neck, most are qualified in medicine and dentistry.
+Surgical extractions performed within hospitals are normally completed by a maxillofacial surgeon.
+Oral and maxillofacial surgeons are specialists in surgical procedures that involve the head and the neck, and most consultants are qualified in medicine and dentistry.

 If you are not too squeamish, then you may want to watch a video that actually shows a real world example of a wisdom tooth being removed.